Unified Regularization of 2D Singular Integrals for Axisymmetric Galerkin BEM in Eddy-Current Evaluation: Numerical Validation of Axisymmetric Galerkin BEM

 \subsection{A coil placed inside a S30400 stainless steel tube}

 We consider a coaxial eddy-current inspection configuration in which a cylindrical coil is placed inside a stainless-steel tube (AISI 304, UNS S30400).
 The tube has inner and outer radii $a_1$, $a_2$, and axial length $l$, while the coil has inner and outer radii $r_1$ and $r_2$ and half-height $h$.
-The unit normal on the tube boundary is taken as outward-pointing.

-The conductive tube (region~2) is characterized by relative permeability $\mu_r$ and conductivity $\sigma$, giving rise to the complex wavenumber $k = \sqrt{-i\omega\mu_0 \mu_r \sigma}$.
+The conductive tube is characterized by relative permeability $\mu_r$ and conductivity $\sigma$, giving rise to the complex wavenumber $k = \sqrt{-i\omega\mu_0 \mu_r \sigma}$.
 The tube surface is discretized with linear boundary elements, and all singular integrals are evaluated using the algorithm in \textsection 3.
-Two axial coil positions, distinguished by the offset parameter $z_0$, are examined.
-For each position, the coil impedance is computed over a range of frequencies.
-Figure~\ref{fig:CaseA_sweep} presents the normalized impedance variations $\Delta R/X_0$ and $\Delta X/X_0$ as functions of frequency; BEM predictions appear as solid and dashed curves, while reference FEM solutions are indicated by discrete markers (circles and triangles).
-Excellent agreement is observed between the two methods.
+Figure~\ref{fig:CaseA_sweep} plots the normalized impedance spectra ($\Delta R/X_0$ and $\Delta X/X_0$) over a given frequency range for two axial coil positions.
+The BEM predictions show excellent agreement with the FEM references (settings in Table~\ref{tab:fem_reference_settings}).